ArielAmzalak/WBAPI_Doc/doc/onboarding.md

 These linked accounts allow a business to:

-* fetch their MM API for WhatsApp insights from the Marketing API “Insights API” to view the same
+* fetch their MM API for WhatsApp insights from the Marketing API Insights API to view the same

 These read-only ad accounts are kept in sync with any changes to marketing templates, so that any changes to marketing templates are reflected in the linked ad entity.